jasonxu90/jasonxu90.github.io/index.md

 Upcoming:
 I am area chairing for ICML, ICLR, and AIStat.

 JSM 2021 is soon!
-Come to our Invited Session ["Advances in MCMC Theory and Practice"](https://ww2.amstat.org/meetings/jsm/2021/onlineprogram/ActivityDetails.cfm?SessionID=220183), and you can also catch my talk in the Invited Session ["Inference in Infectious Diseases"](https://ww2.amstat.org/meetings/jsm/2021/onlineprogram/ActivityDetails.cfm?SessionID=220270).
+Come to our Invited Session ["Advances in MCMC Theory and Practice"](https://ww2.amstat.org/meetings/jsm/2021/onlineprogram/ActivityDetails.cfm?SessionID=220183), and you can also catch my talk on likelihood-based inference for epidemic models in the Invited Session ["Inference in Infectious Diseases"](https://ww2.amstat.org/meetings/jsm/2021/onlineprogram/ActivityDetails.cfm?SessionID=220270).

 &nbsp;